-On January 1st 2018 BPRC housed 1536 monkeys, 1082 rhesus macaques (Macaca mulatta), 260 cynomolgus monkeys (long-tailed macaques; Macaca fascicularis) and 194 common marmosets (Callithrix jacchus).
-On December 31st BPRC housed 1402 animals, 940 rhesus macaques, 286 long-tailed macaques and 176 common marmosets.
-In 2018 BPRC worked with 205 animals, 160 rhesus macaques and 45 common marmosets.
+On January 1st 2019 BPRC housed 1402 monkeys, 940 rhesus macaques (Macaca mulatta), 286 cynomolgus monkeys (long-tailed macaques; Macaca fascicularis) and 176 common marmosets (Callithrix jacchus).
+On December 31st BPRC housed 1277 animals, 824 rhesus macaques, 261 long-tailed macaques and 192 common marmosets.
+In 2019 BPRC worked with 154 animals, 116 rhesus macaques and 38 Longtailed macaques.
 These numbers were reported to the NVWA.

 BPRC is committed to health research and alternatives.
 The development and implementation of the 3Rs, Refinement, Reduction and Replacement are visible throughout BPRC.
-In this report you will find many examples of how refinement of animal models leads to a reduction of the number of animals.
+In this report you will find many examples of how refinement of animal models leads to a reduction of the number of animals we work with.

 Why do we still need animals for research?

+BPRC focuses on life threatening and/or debilitating diseases that affect millions of people.
+Diseases without cure or treatment because the complicated disease mechanisms are not yet fully understood.
 The European Commission concluded that the type of research conducted at BPRC cannot be done without life animals.
-That is because BPRC focuses on life threatening and/or debilitating diseases that affect millions of people.
-Diseases without cure or treatment because the complicated disease mechanisms are not yet fully understood.

 Visualizing invisible disease processes

-Because most (infectious) diseases start without clinical symptoms this type of research cannot be done in human volunteers.
 A patient only seeks medical help when he or she is suffering from disease symptoms.
 At that time the actual disease-process is already ongoing and caused damage to cells and/or organs.
-Therefore early and asymptomatic stages of a disease or infection are impossible to study in people.
+As a consequence, early and asymptomatic stages of a disease cannot be studied in people.
 To ‘visualize invisible’ disease processes we depend on experimental animal models.

 Creating conditions for animal free alternatives

 Unraveling disease processes is not only necessary to identify potential treatments but also to create the conditions for animal free-alternative methods to test vaccines or new treatments.
-Before you can even think about the development of animal-free methods you need to fully understand a disease and its critical events.
-In other words, you need to know exactly what you are looking for.
+Before one can even think about the development of an animal-free method to evaluate potential drugs or treatment, one needs full understanding of a disease and its critical events.

 In a prophylactic vaccine study, a vaccine is used to generate a pathogen-specific immune response.
-There is no specific lab test that can measure an immune response.
 The interplay between thousands of different molecules, including antibodies, cytokines, specific subsets of cells in the blood and chemokines, determine the quality and quantity of the immune response, and thus the protective effect of the vaccine.
 To test this, the animal is exposed the actual pathogen.
 The protective capacity of the vaccine is defined by the amount of virus, bacteria or parasite that can be detected after exposure.
 Little or no pathogen means the vaccine was successful.

 Identification of (a combination of) molecule(s) that predict the effectiveness of the vaccine on forehand is a powerful refinement of an animal model.
 In the first place because evaluation of future new vaccine candidates does no longer require exposure to the pathogen itself to determine the effectiveness of a vaccine and therefore the discomfort of the animal is reduced.
 And second because it is the first step to the development of animal-free alternative techniques to evaluate potential new vaccine candidates.